-Parents should carefully consider all of their options when opening a new 529 plan account.
+Parents should carefully consider all of their options when opening a 529 plan.
 The type of 529 plan you select and how the account is set up can affect potential earnings growth, tax benefits and financial aid treatment.
 Making the wrong decision can be costly and detrimental to a family’s college savings plan.

-Here are eight common mistakes to avoid when opening a new 529 plan.
+Here are eight common mistakes to avoid when enrolling in a new 529 plan.

 Almost every state offers at least one 529 plan, but families should first check to see if their home state offers any income tax benefits for residents.
 Over 30 states offer an income tax deduction or tax credit for 529 plan contributions, but in most states, residents must use an in-state 529 plan to qualify.